If you like these posts from Five Minute Law, please like our Facebook page

 Preserving evidence, on the other hand, is like a takeaway in football.
 If you act quickly to preserve ESI and discover a “smoking gun” document that proves your case, it’s as good as taking the ball away from the other team.

 So think of preserving evidence as your best defense.
 And defense wins championships.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 In high school he starred on the football field every Friday night—in the marching band.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.